jbiatek/BSGRulebook/rulebook.md

     - Action: End your Infiltration and move to the "Resurrection Ship".
 If you were in the "Brig", you must then discard down to 3 cards.
 - Any time an Infiltrator moves to the Resurrection Ship, either voluntarily using the above action or because of another game effect, they are no longer Infiltrating.
 They must discard any cards that a revealed Cylon cannot have.

 Infiltration does not change what a player needs to do in order to win or lose.
 It only changes whether they are treated like a human player or a Cylon player by the rules and game effects.
-Infiltrators always ignore any effect that directs them to add cards to or draw from the Loyalty deck.
+Infiltrators always ignore any instructions to add cards to or draw from the Loyalty deck.

 </div>